AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Section added on the different types of Adobe Campaign users.
 [Read more](../../administration/using/users-management.md)

 The Workflow guide has been reorganized and extended.
-Easily find how to [build](../../automating/using/building-a-workflow.md) and [execute](../../automating/using/about-workflow-execution.md) a workflow, how to [target](../../automating/using/targeting-data.md) and [manage](../../automating/using/targeting-data.md#enriching-data) your data, how to [import](../../automating/using/importing-data.md) data, and [how to use workflow data](../../automating/using/using-workflow-data.md) to update the database or to send deliveries.
+Easily find how to [build](../../automating/using/building-a-workflow.md) and [execute](../../automating/using/about-workflow-execution.md) a workflow, how to [target](../../automating/using/about-targeting-activities.md) and [manage](../../automating/using/about-targeting-activities.md#enriching-data) your data, how to [import and export](../../automating/using/about-data-import-and-export.md) data, and how to use workflow data to update the database or to send deliveries.

 Report indicator calculation now available for dynamic reports, including full description and calculation formula.
 [Read more](../../reporting/using/indicator-calculation.md)